-STANDARD NUMBER DESCRIPTION RESPONSE REPORTING PRACT ICE 102-46 Report content and topic boundaries About This Report (p.
-4) This report describes the environmental, social, and governance aspects of the activities of Clearway Energy Group LLC and our public affiliate Clearway Energy, Inc. (collectively, "Clearway") for fiscal year 2020 (January 1 - December 31, 2020).
+STANDARD NUMBER DESCRIPTION RESPONSE REPORTING PRACT REPORTING PRACTICE 102-46 Report content and topic boundaries About This Report (p.
+4) This report describes the environmental, social, and governance aspects of the activities of Clearway Energy Group LLC and our public affiliate Clearway Energy, Inc. (collectively, "Clearway") for fiscal year 2021 (January 1 - December 31, 2021).
 Topics related to Clearway's portfolio are primarily focused on the renewable energy assets we own and operate.
-102-47 List of material topics In 2019 Clearway conducted a materiality survey, which identified 46 topics that are relevant for us to report on and address in our sustainability efforts.
+This report differs from Clearway's 2020 ESG report in that it does not include information that pertains to Clearway Energy, Inc.'s thermal assets or employees, also known as Clearway Community Energy; where specified, selected information pertains solely to either Clearway Energy Group LLC or to Clearway Energy, Inc. 102-47 List of material topics In 2019 Clearway conducted a materiality survey, which identified 46 topics that are relevant for us to report on and address in our sustainability efforts.
 The resulting materiality matrix is included in our 2019 report.
 It is our intention that our next materiality survey will inform our 2022 report.
 102-48 Restatements of information About This Report (p.
 4) None 102-49 Changes in reporting About This Report (p.
-4) This report differs from Clearway Energy Group's 2019 report in that it includes additional information that pertains to Clearway Energy, Inc. Where specified, selected information pertains solely to either Clearway Energy Group LLC or to Clearway Energy, Inc. 102-50 Reporting period Calendar year 2020 102-51 Date of most recent report Clearway Energy Group's 2019 sustainability report was released in May, 2020.
+4) This report differs from Clearway's 2020 ESG report in that it does not include information that pertains to Clearway Energy, Inc.'s thermal assets or employees, also known as Clearway Community Energy; where specified, selected information pertains solely to either Clearway Energy Group LLC or to Clearway Energy, Inc. 102-50 Reporting period Calendar year 2021 102-51 Date of most recent report Clearway's 2020 sustainability report was released in March 2021.
 102-52 Reporting cycle Annual 102-53 Contact point for questions regarding the report Zadie Oleksiw, Director, Communications zadie.oleksiw@clearwayenergy.com 102-54 Claims of reporting in accordance with the GRI Standards This report references GRI disclosures, but it is not in accordance with the GRI reporting standards.
 102-55 GRI content index This is the GRI content index.
 102-56 External assurance About This Report (p.
 4) 103-2 The management approach and its components We strive to create an inclusive environment considerate of all employees, and to nurture a culture that aligns with our values.
 We uphold fair employment practices and are committed to complying with all applicable laws pertaining to freedom of association, privacy, immigration, working time, wages, and hours.
-EU1 Installed capacity, broken down by primary energy source and by regulatory regime Our Business Activities (p.
-14) As of December 31, 2020, Clearway Energy Group LLC and Clearway Energy, Inc. own and operate more than 7.5 GW of renewable and conventional energy assets as well as district energy systems across the country.
-Approximately 5 GW of this capacity is comprised of wind, solar, and energy storage assets.
+EU1 Installed capacity, broken down by primary energy source and by regulatory regime Building A Net-Zero Energy Sector (p.
+7) As of December 31, 2021, Clearway Energy Group LLC and Clearway Energy, Inc. own and operate nearly 8 GW of renewable and conventional energy assets.
+Approximately 5.6 GW of this capacity is comprised of wind, solar, and energy storage assets.